 Lobsters stay in their dens during daylight hours to avoid predators, emerging a couple of hours after dark to forage for food.
 While lobsters will eat almost anything, their favorite diet consists mostly of snails, clams, crabs, and urchins.
 The lobsters return to the safety of their dens several hours before sunrise.

 The recreational fishery for the spiny lobster begins in July with a two-day sport season.
 This season is the last consecutive Wednesday and Thursday of July each year.
 Regular spiny lobster season is August 6 through March 31.
 For information on spiny lobster regulations during the sport season and the regular season, visit the FWC's Division of Marine Fisheries Management Lobster page.

 It takes a spiny lobster about two years to grow to the three-inch carapace legal-harvesting size and they can grow as large as 15 pounds.
 The typical recreational harvest is 1.5 to 2 million pounds between the start of the two-day sport season and Labor Day.
-The commercial harvest averages 6 million pounds per season, with an average annual value of $20 million.
-Measured in dollars, the spiny lobster fishery is the largest commercial fishery in Florida.

 the "tail" of the lobster; includes the large tail muscle covered with a segmented shell, the swimmerets, telson, and uropod